 It was only in 1936 that the League was given a seat on the Council of the Reichsvertretung.
 Although Hannah Karminski and Cora Berliner had attended the organization’s meetings from 1933 on, the League officially became a member only in 1936.
 Prior to this date, the League could propose a delegate, but the Council was not obligated to accept their suggestions.
 Instead they chose women who would promote their political interests and strategies.
 In 1936, for example, the women of the League proposed the chairwoman, Ottilie Schönewald, for this position, but the Reichsvertretung instead appointed Bertha Fraenkel-Ehrentreu (1895–1965), who was a Zionist and a member of the Orthodox denomination, both of which were underrepresented in the organization.
 Clearly, male power was far more important than women’s interests.

 The League of Jewish Women was dissolved after the November pogrom in 1938.
 Some women continued their work, trying to fight for women’s issues within the Central Organization.
-Cora Berliner and Hannah Karminski, for example, advocated women’s participation in the Reichsvereinigung while they continued their activities for and among women in the Women’s Self-Help.
+Cora Berliner and Hannah Karminski, for example, advocated for women’s participation in the Reichsvereinigung while they continued their activities for and among women in the Women’s Self-Help.
 Primarily they supported the education and especially the emigration of women and girls.

-The pogroms of November 9 and 10, 1938 were called Kristallnacht (the Night of Broken Glass), because the broken glass from damaged houses, shops and synagogues littered the streets in almost every German city or town.
+The pogroms of November 9 and 10, 1938 were called Kristallnacht (the Night of Broken Glass), because broken glass from damaged houses, shops and synagogues littered the streets of almost every German city or town.
 The Hitler Youth and the SS destroyed Jewish institutions and private homes and arrested more than thirty thousand Jewish men, among them leaders of the Reichsvertretung.
 Shortly after Kristallnacht, the offices of the organization were closed for approximately two weeks.

 During this time, the members of the organization held meetings in private homes.
 Some of them took place in Cora Berliner’s apartment in Berlin.
-She had been hired by the organization in October 1933, and thereafter had held important positions.
-She was responsible for reports of the economic situation of German Jews that were used by the organization for several protest pamphlets that were presented to the German government.
+She had been hired by the organization in October 1933, and thereafter held important positions.
+She was responsible for reports on the economic situation of German Jews that were used by the organization for several protest pamphlets presented to the German government.
 She also worked in the public relations department, of which she became the head.
 In 1939 she headed the departments of women’s emigration, statistics and public relations.
 In March 1940, Cora Berliner became an unofficial member of the board and was allowed to participate in confidential meetings.

 Her colleagues and friends, Hannah Karminski and Paula Fürst (1894–1942), also attended meetings of the board.
 Hannah Karminski co-managed the welfare department, while Paula Fürst was head of the school department.
 Hildegard Böhme (1884–1943) and Käte Rosenheim (1892–1980) were also prominent in the organization, Böhme being one of the few women to head a district office of the organization.
 (District offices were responsible for the administration of services to smaller Jewish communities.)
 Käte Rosenheim was the director of the Kinderauswanderung (Children’s Emigration) department from 1934 until her own emigration to the United States of America in 1940.
 Together with her colleagues, she helped more than 7,200 Jewish children to escape Nazi Germany.